 Lived experience is in line with what we see in planned visits (what we expect to see), what has been agreed in relation to their support (i.e. behavioral plans) and is in accordance with the commissioned service of the residential.

-Engages regularly in age-appropriate activities and has access to explore areas of interest
+Engages regularly in age-appropriate activities and has access to explore areas of interest.

 Voice is heard and documented.